stevedekorte/strvct.net/README.md

 The parentNode property expresses ownership of child nodes and is used for the chaining of certain notifications.
 -->

-### A Note on Collections
+### Collection Managers

 Often, a property of a domain object will reference a collection of domain objects.
 As these collections tend to have their own **domain logic** associated with them (i.e. for adding, deleting, reording, sorting, searching, and moving items, as well as validation and enforcement of constraints, etc.), they should naturally be managed by their own domain object.

-For example, a Server class might have a guestConnections property which references an instance of GuestConnections whose subnodes are of type GuestConnection.
+For example, a Server class might have a guestConnections property which references an instance of GuestConnections (which is a subclass of DomainObject, and not of a native collection type) whose subnodes are of type GuestConnection.
 Use of this pattern is essential to being able to decompose domain models onto this framework.

 ## User Interface